Discovering MCP Servers

 After Connecting

-Once an integration is connected and verified:
+Once a server is enabled and credentials are verified:

 What to Do Next